puppetlabs/bolt/README.md

     gem 'bolt'

-Or to run from source
+Or run from source

     bundle install --path .bundle
-    bundle exec bolt --nodes <name> command=id
+    bundle exec bolt exec --nodes <name> command='hostname -f'

 See `bolt --help` for more details.

+## Kudos

+Thank you to [Marcin Bunsch](https://github.com/marcinbunsch) for allowing Puppet to use the `bolt` gem name.

 ## Contributing